Frances Bemis: Biography

 She then coordinated a wartime fashion show in New York City sponsored by The New York Times, entitled "Fashions of the Times".
 She then went to Atlanta to become Director of Special Events at Rich's Department Store (1946–1947), then back to New York to take a position as Director of Feature Events at Abraham & Straus Department Store, where she worked until 1954.

 In 1956, Bemis semi-retired to St. Augustine, Florida, where she engaged in charitable work for various causes, worked as a publicist for the city and wrote for several local newspapers.

 Death

-On January 23, 1974, her friend and close neighbor on Marine Street, fellow socialite Athalia Ponsell Lindsley (once engaged to Joseph P. Kennedy, Jr.), was hacked to death with a machete on Lindsley's front porch.
+On January 23, 1974, her friend and close neighbor on Marine Street, fellow socialite Athalia Ponsell Lindsley (once in a relationship with Joseph P. Kennedy Jr.), was hacked to death with a machete on Lindsley's front porch.
 Another neighbor was indicted and tried for the crime but was acquitted.
 The investigation into the crime was fraught with controversy and no one else was charged in the murder.
 Bemis, who may have been gathering information for a book, alluded to the fact that she had information pertinent to the case.
 On November 3, 1974, she went out for her evening walk and never returned.
 Her body was discovered about 7 p.m. a block and a half from her house, her skull crushed by a cement block.
 Her murder, like Ponsell Lindsley's, remains unsolved.